joaomatozinhos/cep-search-engine/README.md

 # CEP Search Engine

-Design of a CEP search engine using React JS technology.
+Project of a CEP search engine using React JS technology.

 ### Libraries used: